 A debt consolidation loan isn’t so you can rush out to max your credit cards again.
 Consolidation loans work best when they’re combined with changing your spending habits so you don’t get over your head in debt again.

 While debt consolidation loans aren’t without risks, they can be a great tool to get back on your feet and save thousands in interest.
-Check out some of the reviews of different personal loan sites on the blog, like this Avant review, or get started consolidating to ditch your debt.
+Check out some of the reviews of different personal loan sites on the blog or get started consolidating to ditch your debt.